Skip to content

 Anna Mikhailova: 'Black Perfume is about addiction and fear'

-Amsterdam, 10-12-2012 - Last weekend saw the start of the Babel Festival at the Ostadetheater, an initiative of the Diamantfabriek.
-Founded two years ago, this production group offers young makers the chance to develop small-scale musical theatre.
-This weekend sees the premiere of Black Perfume, by Russian composer Anna Mikhailova and Dutch director Annechien Koerselman, based on Mikhail Bulgakov's story Morphine.
+Amsterdam, 10-12-2012 - Last weekend the Babelfestival began at the Ostade Theatre, an initiative of the Diamond factory.
+Founded two years ago, this production group offers young creators the chance to develop small-scale musical theatre.
+This weekend sees the premiere of Black Perfume, by Russian composer Anna Mikhailova and the Dutch director Annechien Koerselman, to the story Morphine by Mikhail Bulgakov.

 Mahler Chamber Orchestra happily flirts with Haydn, but Russian composers will make you laugh #hf12